 Protecting against click fraud

 Today the scale and sophistication of Methbot and 3ve is still very impressive and, to date, they might still be the most profitable ad fraud networks ever.
+Such bot attacks are part of an ad fraud problem costing marketers $23 billion each year.
 What these operations reveal is that there is a lot of money to be made for anyone enterprising enough to develop the next big botnet.

 Of course, the ad networks such as Google and Facebook are well aware of the practice and put processes in place to protect against fraud.
 However, as we have seen on this very blog, these processes are often quickly worked around by these enterprising criminals.